Faucet Basics: Part 8 How to Buy a Faucet

 What Canadian company owns them and what are they used for?

-The final assembly must result in the "substantial transformation" of the faucet into its finished form.
-For example, it is not sufficient if all the company does is attach handles to a foreign-made faucet, because the resulting transformation is not "substantial".
+- For example, it is not sufficient if all the company does is attach handles to a foreign-made faucet, because the resulting transformation is not "substantial".
 The faucet was already a faucet before the handles were attached.
-It was not transformed into a faucet by the final assembly.
+It was not transformed into a faucet by that last attachment.

-The Canadian rule is similar, but less strict.
-For a faucet to be a "Made in Canada" the Competition Bureau requires that at least 51% of the total direct costs of producing or manufacturing the faucet have been incurred in Canada."
+A faucet must be given it transformative assembly in Canada and at least 51% of the total direct costs of manufacturing the faucet must have been incurred in Canada.

-A faucet that includes substantial foreign content may be marked "Assembled in USA" when it has undergone its final assembly in the United States.
-The assembly must result in a "substantial transformation" of the faucet.
+Once again, the assembly must result in a "substantial transformation" of the faucet.
 Merely adding a few parts to the finished faucet, or bolting a few major components together — so-called "screwdriver assembly" does not qualify.

-Manufacturers may also use "Made in USA of Imported Materials" or a similar qualifying language to describe a faucet assembled in the U.S. As a consumer you must remember that anything other than an unqualified "Made in USA" claim actually means "Assembled in USA" no matter how clever the qualifying language — "90% Made in USA" just means "Assembled in U.S.A.", nothing more.
+Manufacturers may also use "Made in USA of Imported Materials" or similar qualifying language to describe a faucet assembled in the U.S. As a consumer you must remember that anything other than an unqualified "Made in USA" claim actually means "Assembled in USA" no matter how clever the qualifying language — "90% Made in USA" just means "Assembled in U.S.A.", nothing more.

 There is no "Assembled in Canada" mark per se.
 The Candian equivalent of "Assembled In USA" is "Made in Canada" with a qualifying statement such as: "Made in Canada from imported parts" or "Made in Canada with domestic and imported content".
-Content made in the U.S. is "foreign" content for purposes of "Made in Canada".

 Choosing a Faucet